jpmcarrilho/deep-reinforcement-learning-nanodegree/p2_continuous-control/README.md

 ### Running the code

-After all packages have been installed in the environment you should open Jupyter Notebook using Anaconda find and open `Navigation.iypnb` archive.
+After all packages have been installed in the environment you should open Jupyter Notebook using Anaconda find and open `Continuous_Control.iypnb` archive.
 To run the cells you can simply click on the first one and press `Shift + Enter`.
 This can be made through the whole Notebook.